-Cloud security refers to the technologies, policies, controls, and services that protect the data, applications, and infrastructure in the cloud from insider and cyber threats.
-Though cloud providers extend certain security features and services, supplemental cloud security solutions aid in securing network, workloads, applications and data, to prevent your cloud environments from breaches, data leaks, and targeted attacks.
-According to the Shared Responsibility Model, the provider is responsible for the security, maintenance and management of the cloud provider’s infrastructure, compute and storage, while the cloud consumer is responsible for securing their own workloads, applications, and data in the cloud.
+Cloud security refers to the technologies, policies, controls, and services that protect cloud data, applications, and infrastructure from threats.
+The Shared Responsibility Model identifies the cloud provider as responsible for the security, maintenance and management of their infrastructure, compute and storage.
+Whereas, the cloud consumer is responsible for securing their own cloud assets.
+These assets could include workloads, applications, and data in the cloud.

 While cloud providers offer many security features and services, supplemental cloud security solutions aid in both security and compliance.
 This combination protects the cloud environment from breaches, data leaks, and targeted attacks.

 Cloud computing is the delivery of hosted services, including software, hardware, and storage, over the Internet.
 Today, many are steering away from on-premises infrastructure in favor of cloud computing.
 This migration is due to the cloud’s innovative, agile, and flexible nature.

 The benefits of rapid deployment, flexibility, low up-front costs, and scalability, make cloud computing a great approach.
 It also helps organizations gain a strong digital presence, and position themselves for a successful future.
 However, even with these exciting benefits and services, new cloud security challenges emerge.